cantino/ruby-readability/README.markdown

 Or if you're using bundler and Rails 3, you can run this command to make bundler always globally build `nokogiri` this way

     bundle config build.nokogiri -- --with-xml2-include=/usr/local/Cellar/libxml2/2.7.8/include/libxml2 --with-xml2-lib=/usr/local/Cellar/libxml2/2.7.8/lib --with-xslt-dir=/usr/local/Cellar/libxslt/1.1.26

+# Change Log

+ * Version 0.5.1, released 3/13/2012 - The `ignore_image_format` option now defaults to an empty array, no longer excluding gif files by default.
+MiniMagic fetches are no longer attempted on local images.

 # License

 This code is under the Apache License 2.0.  http://www.apache.org/licenses/LICENSE-2.0